scottgriv/Palm-Tree/README.md

     * Google Place ID
         * Used to automatically open up Google Reviews for your business using the provided email template.
     * Social Media Email Hyperlinks:
-        * Google, Facebook, Twitter, LinkedIn, Instagram, YouTube, Amazon, Pinterest, Etsy, and Shopify.
+        * Google, Facebook, X, LinkedIn, Instagram, YouTube, Amazon, Pinterest, Etsy, Shopify, and HubSpot.

 ---------------